OnlyAnas/SaudiProLeague-Transfers/README.md

 # SaudiProLeague-Transfers
-This is a practice project
+This is a practice project - Teamwork

 This project was done using Tableau - SQL for advanced cleaning